Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 * Check the box under the column **Enable** to make the field appear on the landing page.
 Uncheck it to hide the input from appearing on the landing page
 ![Plan Parameters](./images/plan-parameters.png)

-* Check the box - **Deploy to customer subscription** if the ARM template associated with the plan should be deployed to the customer subscription during provisioning.
-Checking this box would lead to additional input fields to show up on the landing page to collect the tenant, subscription, service principal and secret details from the customer.

 ![Landing page](./images/subscription-landingpage.png)

 ### Subscription events

-* Click **Events** tab in the plan detail to see the configuration of ARM templates and the email recipients by events that are relevant in the provisioning of a SaaS subscription
+* Click **Events** tab in the plan detail to see the email recipients by events that are relevant in the provisioning of a SaaS subscription
 ![Plan Parameters](./images/plan-events.png)

 * Check the box if an event configuration should ne activated
-* Select an ARM Template in case it has to be deployed as part of processing the event for the SaaS subscription

 * Check the box - **Copy to Customer** to include customer email address in the email notifications relevant to the event